When I Stopped Loving You

 The woman beside him was dressed to perfection, her pale cheeks flushed pink as she dipped her head with a shy smile.

-They looked at each other like no one else existed.
+They looked at each other as though no one else existed.

-Even Alice's daughter, Ella Robinson, was curled up in Stella Hall's lap, showing off the necklace she'd made with her tiny hands.
+Even Alice's daughter, Ella Robinson, was curled up in Stella Hall's lap, proudly showing off the necklace she had made with her tiny hands.

 "Daddy and I made this together!
 We polished every single bead ourselves.
 It's completely handmade.
 One of a kind in the whole world.
 Isn't it pretty?"